microsoft/vscode-wiki/Issue-Tracking.md

 ### 2nd level Triage by the assignee
 - review the `feature-request` vs. `bug` assignment, if it is a feature request remove the assignee
 - assign the `P1` label if needed
-- assign a milestone issues
+- assign a milestone
+- follow-up with the author

 ### Fix Planning
-- Open Bugs assigned to an milestone will be reviewed regularly and the milestone will be adjusted if needed.
+- Open Bugs assigned to an milestone will be reviewed weekly at the iteration planning meeting and the milestone will be adjusted if needed.

 ## Bug Verification